dti-research/tracker/README.md

 ### Help is all around

 If you're struggling, don't worry about it.
-We've got your back; simply call for `--help` at any level of arguments:
+Tracker got your back; simply call for `--help` at any level of arguments:

 ```
 $ tracker --help